codenamemadison/EduFinance/README.md

 # Personal Finance Management Tool For Gen Z
+Created a prototype of a future product and pitched to employees at Morgan Stanley
 ## Product Description
 A web-interactive prototype of financial management tool catered towards Gen Z and their unique financial wellness needs.
 [Click here to view the prototype](https://codenamemadison.github.io/NYCTech2021/index.html)